macvk/vpn-leaks-test/readme.txt

 You can integrate these tests into your website.

+The VPN leaks test

 == Installation ==

 1. Install and activate the plugin through the 'Plugins' menu in WordPress.
 2. Go to Settings > VPN leaks test.
 3. Perform the necessary settings and press the Save button.
-4. Use shortcode [vlt id=TEST_ID] to integrate the test into frontend of the website.
+4. Use shortcode [vltp id=TEST_ID] to integrate the test into frontend of the website.

 == Changelog ==